nanorc - GNU nano’s configuration file

 magic "regex" ...

 If no fileregex matched and no header regex matched either, then compare this regex (or regexes) against the result of querying the magic database about the current file, to determine whether this syntax should be used for it.
-(This functionality only works when libmagic is installed on the system and will be silently ignored otherwise.)
+(This querying is done only when libmagic is actually installed on the system and --magic or set magic was given.)

 formatter program [argument ...]